The “Don’t Be a Dumbass” Diet

 Lean meat and fish and eggs are healthy.

-Unprocessed or refined carbs are healthy.
+Unprocessed or unrefined or whole carbs are healthy.

 You can find a list of 50 healthy foods, including dark chocolate here.